TEACHERS: Try our Lessons free get a 30 Day Premium Trial

 Those who identify as Black or African American make up just over thirteen percent of the U.S. population, and their stories are a valuable asset to American culture.
 This community’s influence is evident across a wide variety of fields, including politics, agriculture, medicine, literature, sports, fashion, comedy, and music.
 We celebrate revolutionary historic Black heroes like Harriet Tubman and Martin Luther King Jr., and contemporary ones like Simone Biles and Barack Obama because they represent the ideals of the American dream.
 In these figures, we see resilience and ingenuity because a history of inequality has not stopped Black people from working to achieve personal success and social progress.
 There are many other stories of lesser known individuals whose experiences also both inform and reflect American society.
 This audio story collection features stories of Black people whose success and struggles are a reflection of our country’s values, and its rich and complex history.

-The modern Black Lives Matter Movement continues the legacy of the 1950s and 1960s Civil Rights Movement.
-In the 20th century, Martin Luther King, Jr. and others led Black civil rights activists and their allies to take nonviolent action in their fight for voting rights, an end to segregation, and living wages.
-They marched, participated in sit-ins and boycotts, and traveled to register black voters.
+The modern Black Lives Matter movement continues the legacy of the 1950s and 1960s civil rights movement.
+In the 20th century, Martin Luther King, Jr. and others led Black civil rights activists and their allies to take nonviolent action in the fight for voting rights, an end to segregation, and living wages.
+They marched, participated in sit-ins and boycotts, and traveled to register Black voters.
 Despite violent opposition, their efforts led to legislative victories that promoted a more equal society.
 Twenty-first century police brutality and discontent with systemic racial inequality has fueled new generations to protest civil rights violations and work for change through the Black Lives Matter movement.
-Though viral videos, online organizational efforts, and non-traditional leadership make today’s civil rights movement different from those of past eras, the Black Lives Matter movement’s worldwide visibility and record-breaking protest attendance suggest that their demands for racial equity may be just as revolutionary.
+Though viral videos, online organizational efforts, and non-traditional leadership make today’s civil rights movement different from that of the past, the Black Lives Matter movement’s worldwide visibility and record-breaking protest attendance suggest that its demands for racial equity may be just as revolutionary.
 This audio story collection features stories about the events, efforts, and people involved in both the historic and contemporary Black civil rights movements.

 Slavery began in the United States in 1619 when the first African slave ship arrived.
 Although Congress outlawed the slave trade in 1808, domestic slave trading continued, and the population of enslaved people grew to nearly 4 million by 1860.
 The enslaved people’s brutal experiences during the transatlantic slave trade and in homes and plantations throughout the U.S. continued until the 13th amendment was passed in 1865.
 During the reconstruction period between 1863 and 1877, the U.S. government took steps to integrate formerly enslaved people into society and reunify the nation after the Civil War; however, the reconstruction process was difficult, and some may say unfinished.
 This audio story collection features stories about slavery and reconstruction, including narratives of enslaved people and their involvement in early U.S history, important figures of the abolitionist movement, efforts toward reparation, and life for free black people after emancipation.